GMRAYA/IIM-Skills/README.md

 # IIM-Skills
 ## USER MANUAL- AIRPODS (2ND GENERATION)
 ### Introduction
 You may listen to your favorite audio on your **iPhone, iPad, iPad touch, Apple Watch, Mac, or Apple TV**  in seconds with AirPods (2nd generation).
-You can also use your AirPods to make and answer phone calls and FaceTime calls with compatible devices.
+You can also use your ==AirPods== to make and answer phone calls and FaceTime calls with compatible devices.
 *The following are available inside the box:*
 - Airpods
 - Charging Case